For Immediate Release

 WASHINGTON – The Department of Homeland Security announced today a partnership with the NASA Center of Excellence for Collaborative Innovation (CoECI) to develop new technology solutions through publicly crowdsourced prize competitions.

 Crowdsourcing and incentive prizes across industry have led to the successful creation of advanced technologies, such as autonomous vehicles and improved data analytics.
-The DHS Science and Technology Directorate (S&T) is expanding its efforts to solicit innovations like these through its partnership with NASA.
+The Department of Homeland Security (DHS) Science and Technology Directorate (S&T) is expanding its efforts to solicit innovations like these through its partnership with NASA.

 “This is a different way to do business,” said DHS Under Secretary for Science and Technology Dr. Reginald Brothers.
 “We are a research and development organization, and constantly need innovative ideas for the solutions to our ever-changing challenges.
 We’re creating opportunities for everyone from companies to college students to bring their passion to bear in service of national security.”